 Much like a regular fit shirt a classic fit shirt is cut relatively loose to the body.
 A classic fit shirt has more of an emphasis on comfort and function rather than fit.
 It is made with a much broader shape across the chest and shoulders and doesn't taper in at the waist.
 It's more of a rectangle, boxy shape that wouldn't appeal to someone looking for a fitted shirt.

 A modern fit shirt is very similar to a slim fit shirt but not as fitted as a tailored fit.
 It provides slightly more room in the chest and arms without being as loose as a regular fit.
 If you want something a bit tighter then go for a tailored fit shirt.

 The main reason to look for a tailored fit shirt is for the fit.
 Fit is paramount.
 You want to avoid that frustating extra baginess in the waist that often comes with off the rack shirts...

 So now we know the difference with tailored fit vs slim fit.
 Finding a shirt that fits your body as it should can be very difficult.
-With the introduction of TAPERED™ fit shirts however, you now have the option for shirts that are fitted, but have enough stretch to provide comfort for all day wear.
+With the introduction of TAPERED fit shirts however, you now have the option for shirts that are fitted, but have enough stretch to provide comfort for all day wear in comparison to slim fit.
 Whether you are slim, athletic or a bodybuilder.
 Ditch the baggy shirts and wear shirts that look and feel like a bespoke piece!
 Check out our best seller here.